carlfranklin/New42/README.md

 </ContentPage>
 ```

+This is standard XAML syntax.

 Run the app on the **Windows Machine** device:

 ![image-20230519161058010](images/image-20230519161058010.png)

-Notice that the **Title** label text (line 2 in the gray box) does not wrap, even though we have set the `LineBreakMode` property at lines 31-34:
+Notice that the **Title** label text (line 2 in the gray box in the second blog post) does not wrap, even though we have set the `LineBreakMode` property at lines 31-34:

 ```xaml
 <Label Text="{Binding Title}"